 An Added Glamour

-The wide range of different styles that are available provides a chance to select the option that will perfectly fit in and complement the overall type and style of the home.
+The wide range of different styles in your local hardware store provides a chance to select the option that will perfectly fit in and complement the overall type and style of your home.

 Metal Roofing Disadvantages